Pranaykarvi/dashify/README.md

 - A range of export options, including PDF, PNG, and shareable links.
 - Advanced tools like predictive insights, trend analysis, and interactive visual elements.

 This project is ideal for professionals, businesses, and individuals seeking to derive actionable insights from their data without requiring technical expertise.
-It blends Sanskrit-inspired design elements, symbolizing clarity, insight, and transformation, with cutting-edge technology to deliver a seamless user experience.